ona-li-toki-e-jan-Epiphany-tawa-mi/BitMasher/README.md

 ## Installation

-BitMasher is avalible on [(CLEARNET) PyPi,](https://pypi.org/project/bitmasher-game "Bitmasher page on PyPi") and can be installed by running the following command(s):
+BitMasher is avalible on CLEARNET PyPi (https://pypi.org/project/bitmasher-game), and can be installed by running the following command(s):

 ```console
 pip install bitmasher_game
 ```

-You can also install it with Nix from the [(CLEARNET) NUR](https://github.com/nix-community/NUR) with the following attribute:
+You can also install it with Nix from the NUR (https://github.com/nix-community/NUR) with the following attribute:

 ```nix
 nur.repos.ona-li-toki-e-jan-Epiphany-tawa-mi.bitmasher